This argument shows that general relativity’s (GR’s) prediction of black holes violates the equivalence principle (EP)

 The thought experiment above takes place completely within the confines of frame X, which is defined to be small enough in spacetime that the tidal force in it is negligible, and the frame can be arbitrarily smaller, making it the best possible lab for testing the EP.
 That the particle is escaping to infinity is a process occurring within X during its limited existence.
 The particle needn’t reach any great distance from the black hole before the experiment concludes.
-Rather, the particle may need to move only an arbitrarily small distance during the experiment, as measured in X, or move for an arbitrarily short time, either as measured in X. Nothing in principle prevents a local experiment on a particle escaping to infinity.
+Rather, during the experiment the particle may need to move only an arbitrarily small distance or for an arbitrarily short time, either as measured in X. Nothing in principle prevents a local experiment on a particle escaping to infinity.

 “Tidal force” and “spacetime curvature” refer to the same thing.4, 5 A frame in which the tidal force is negligible is a frame in which spacetime is negligibly curved.

 It isn’t necessary to be able to detect (by measurement) that a horizon exists within X. It’s a given in the thought experiment that a horizon is there.
 The laws of physics in X are affected by the presence and properties of the horizon regardless whether an observer in that frame detects the horizon.

 That law K is false in frame X means it isn’t equivalent to an inertial frame.
 That’s shown by unique behavior there.
 For example, consider the following diagram: